mlabs-haskell/clb/docs/reports/ms5/MS5-REPORT.md

 * Traces of the ported bet-ref run with CTL can be found [here](https://github.com/mlabs-haskell/clb/tree/master/docs/reports/ms5/bet-ref-ctl.out).
-They witness that CLB node emulator is capable to mimic Cardano node behavior for transaction submission and state querying and that CTL can run a test-suite against the CLB node emulator.
+They witness that the CLB node emulator is capable of mimicking the Cardano node behavior for transaction submission and state querying and that CTL can run a test-suite against the CLB node emulator.